GrosvenorTechnology/OemAccessApi/documentation/firmwareReleases.md

 - Next application start is delayed if application runs for less than 30s.
 - New OEM default application (OemOobe-app-2.0.19900+release.zip).
 - Reduce connman NTP logging.

+## Beta Channel Releases

+## v1.2.0 (Minimum supported application version v4.4, recommended v4.5)

+ - Mount filesystem in sync-mode to minimise file system corruption if power fails.
+ - Synchronise filesystem after application installation.
+ - Enable USB FTDI serial driver support in Linux kernel.
+ - Fix PID-file creation of log stream service (#18).
+ - Update Linux (from 4.1 to 4.14) and U-Boot (from 2009.08 to 2016.07).
+ - Update packages
+   - busybox from 1.25.0 to 1.30.1,
+   - connman 1.33 to 1.36,
+   - dropbear from 2016.74 to 2019.78,
+   - libcurl from 7.50.1 to 7.64.1,
+   - openssl from 1.0.2o to 1.0.2s,
+   - zlib from 1.2.8 to 1.2.11.
+   - mono from 5.12.0.226 to 6.8.0.105.
+ - Enable support for TLS 1.2 in Mono.
+ - Add ntptest command line tool.
+ - Add RS-485 unit test.
+ - Fix RS-485 interrupt latency issue by using FIFO for higher braudrates.
+ - Configure getaddrinfo to prefer IPv4 over IPv6.
+ - Update OemOobe-app to version 4.4.27735.
+ - Fix netcfg to properly configure NTP if set to enabled.